Oral Fixation Overeating

 So why does this keep happening…

-It could be self-sabotage or oral fixation or both…
+It could be self-sabotage or oral fixation overeating or both… In this post we will cover how to stop oral fixation in adults and more.

 Imagine, an experience we can’t even remember taking control of us in more ways than we thought.